misol1/cmdgfx/README.md

 cmdgfx_RGB : The main difference between cmdgfx_RGB and cmdgfx_gdi is that the former can read/write 24 bit RGB colors.
 It can also use 24 bit BMP files as input for images, textures etc. Colors are stored as 24-bit RRGGBB values, which is something that e.g. the block colExpr has to take into account to produce meaningful values.

 Only use cmdgfx_RGB if RGB output is actually needed.
 The program reads/writes about 8 times as much data as cmdgfx/cmdgfx_gdi, and is therefore significantly slower.

-On top of that, it may have early version bugs and issues.
+cmdgfx_VT: This is the RGB equivalent of standard cmdgfx, which means it can output actual text and use the current font of the console window.
+It only works on Windows 10 machines, as only Windows 10 supports VT-100 escape codes to set colors. cmdgfx_VT has significantly slower output than cmdgfx_RGB.

 cmdgfx_input: